deepkantawala/deepkantawala/README.md

-# Hi there, I am Deep a a computer engineer; I am currently perusing my post-graduation.
-I have worked as a cloud data engineer and an AI developer.. 👋
+# Hi there, I am Deep a computer engineer; I recently completed my post-graduation in applied networking, I am currently searching for a new opportunity.
+I have worked as a devops, data analyst, and an AI developer.. 👋

 ### Connect with me: